afids/afids-protocol-old/content/docs/afids_protocol/human_protocol.md

 * Jump to AC or another midline AFID to get to the mid-sagittal slice, then place using the sagittal view
 * Most superior point of cerebellar vermis; one of the vermian lobules
-* Axial view will allow you to choose the most superior part of the vermis; Scroll through this view while remaining in midline until you reach the apex.
+* The axial view is helpful for refining placement at the apex.

 <a href="../img/human/10_CUL.png" target="_blank">![](../img/human/10_CUL.png)</a>